Join us in our #TheSilenceIsDeafening social media campaign and help get Race for Life creator Jim Cowan the recognition and justice he deserves.

 If an internal enquiry, then it was flawed by having no documentation to refer to, and by excluding those, such as Jim, who could provide valuable evidence.

 If an enquiry that included external parties, why was Jim not included?
 After all, they are aware that he does have copies of original documentation, including his own proposal letter and correspondence from their own staff.
 In addition, they are also aware that Jim could put them in touch with a number of witnesses who could verify the origins of the event.
-They should also be aware that Jim had even offered to sit down with Michelle Mitchell, CRUK’s CEO, as recently as 2017.
+They should also be aware that Jim had even offered to sit down with Michelle Mitchell, CRUK’s CEO, with this evidence as recently as 2017; an offer which was ignored.

 Therefore, the only conclusion possible is that their ‘enquiry’ had no intention of uncovering the truth.
 Their investigation was merely a smoke screen designed to give the impression of having tried to establish the facts while keeping heads firmly stuck in the sand and deliberately missing an opportunity to correct over 25 years of lies.
-And a crude tool with which to deliberately mislead those making enquires, such as the MP for Ashfield.
+And a crude tool with which to deliberately mislead anyone making enquires.

 In the Race 4 Truth, Cancer Research UK are lagging behind.